cloud-elements/devportal/docs/elements/square/events.md

 ---
-heading: Name of Element
+heading: Square
-seo: Events | Name of Element | Cloud Elements API Docs
+seo: Events | Square | Cloud Elements API Docs
 title: Events
 description: Enable Element Name events for your application.
 layout: sidebarelementdoc
 breadcrumbs: /docs/elements.html
 elementId: nn
-elementKey: fake
+elementKey: square
-apiKey: Key Name
+apiKey: Application ID #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
-apiSecret: Secret Name
+apiSecret: Application Secret #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
-callbackURL: Callback URL Name
+callbackURL: Redirect URL #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
 parent: Back to Element Guides
 order: 25
 ---